stichting-dua-foundation/tokenETH/README.md

 `BURNER_ROLE`: The role that allows burning tokens.

-`ADMIN_ROLE`: The role that allows pausing the token, adding new minters and admins, and self-destructing functions.
+`ADMIN_ROLE`: The role that allows pausing the token, adding new minters, new burners and admins, and self-destructing functions.

 `BLACKLISTED_ROLE`: The role that blacklists addresses from transferring tokens.